neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/datashuttle.md

 **Deliverables**
 <!-- Goals, or expected status after Community Bonding Period, Start of Coding, End of Coding.
 Stretch goals? -->
 - Expose project-validation in the TUI (widgets to run the validation and display the results)
-- Allow searching a remote project over ssh for information on subjects and sessions to display in the TUI
+- Allow searching a remote project over secure-shell (SSH) protocol for information on subjects and sessions to display in the TUI
-- Quality-of-life updates.
+- Quality-of-life updates:
   - For example, running transfer-waiting pop-up windows in a separate worker for animated wait screen.
   - Changing the root drive on directory tree widgets.